Is it possible to secure a job immediately after graduation?

 Gain relevant work experience while still in school

-Every company will always give you some form of training before you start working there, but it is important for you to bring some level of expertise.
+Every company will always give you some form of training before you commence your work, but to get this opportunity you must have some level of expertise.
 Below are some of the ways you can gain work experience while still in school:

 Leadership opportunities in school